Qatar ICT Market Size and Share

 Qatar ICT Market Analysis by Mordor Intelligence

-The Qatar ICT market size stood at USD 17.51 billion in 2025 and is forecast to climb to USD 33.57 billion by 2030, reflecting a 13.9% CAGR over 2025-2030.
+The Qatar ICT market size was valued at USD 17.51 billion in 2025 and estimated to grow from USD 19.91 billion in 2026 to reach USD 37.74 billion by 2031, at a CAGR of 13.7% during the forecast period (2026-2031).
 Rapid 5G roll-out, sovereign cloud investments, and mandatory Arabic large-language-model (LLM) development are accelerating enterprise digitization, while the National Digital Agenda 2030 channels more than USD 2.47 billion of public funds into next-generation infrastructure [1]International Trade Administration, “Qatar - Digital Economy,” trade.gov.
 Communication Services remain the revenue backbone as telecom operators densify networks ahead of the Asian Games 2030, yet Cloud Services post the steepest growth thanks to data-sovereignty-compliant hyperscale launches by Microsoft and regional carriers.
 Intensifying competition among Ooredoo, Vodafone Qatar, and global hyperscalers is spurring price innovation in managed security, edge, and GPU hosting, opening fresh opportunities for domestic software firms that localize Arabic applications.
 On the demand side, banking, energy, and public administration projects dominate contract value, but esports venues and smart-manufacturing pilots signal emerging pockets of high-margin spend.

 Key Report Takeaways